NoCode-NoLife/Sabine/README.md

 Sabine
 =============================================================================

-Lela is an open-source MMORPG server software for the alpha client of the english version of RO from October 2001.
+Sabine is an open-source MMORPG server software for the alpha client of the english version of RO from October 2001.
 It's being developed for educational purposes, learning about programming, MMORPGs, maintaining huge projects, working with other people, and improving knowledge.